rtzgod/ewallet-api/README.md

 3. Configure configs/config.yml file according to your PostgresSQL settings

 ### Usage
-Visit [this site](http://localhost:8080/swagger/index.html) to perform API interaction
+Visit [this site](http://localhost:8080/swagger/index.html) to perform API interaction(before that run the app)

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.